Skip to Content

 Trains to Rye

 High-speed trains run from London to Ashford International with a journey time of 38 minutes.
-A further train to Rye takes 21 minutes which makes this pretty, historic town the perfect option for a day out from the city or for a weekend break.
-The centre of town is just a few minute’s walk from Rye station.
+A further train to Rye takes 21 minutes, and Rye station is just a few minutes walk from the centre of town, making this pretty, historic town the perfect option for a day out from the city or a weekend break.

-Check timings, prices and book your train tickets on the Trainline.
+Check timings, prices and book your train tickets at The Trainline.

 Parking in Rye, East Sussex

-Rye is on the A259.
-Parking in Rye is known for being tricky, especially at weekends when the town is busier.
-However, Station car park in the town centre is reasonably priced at £2.50 per day (this expires at 5am so you’ll need to pay for two days if you’re staying overnight) or it’s £9 per week.
+Rye is on the A259 and parking in Rye is known for being tricky, especially at weekends when the town is busier.
+However, the Station car park in the town centre is reasonably priced at £3.10 per day.
+This expires at 5am, so you’ll need to pay for two days if you’re staying overnight.
+Alternatively, you can pay £15.10 for a full week of parking.

-There are several other pay and display car parks and limited on-street parking.
+There are several other pay-and-display car parks and limited on-street parking in the town.

 Map of Rye, East Sussex

-These are some of my favourite things to do in Rye.
-Have you been?
-What’s your top tip for visiting the town?
+Those are some of my favourite things to do in Rye.
+Have you ever visited the town?
+What’s your top tip for visiting Rye?

-Things to do in Rye and close by in East Sussex
+Things to do further afield in East Sussex

 Adele Aiken